-We want to help people reduce their risk of a fall, improve balance, and provide support to identify reasons for a fall followed by guidance and assessment.
+We want to help people reduce their risk of a fall, improve their balance, and provide support to identify reasons for a fall, followed by guidance and assessment.

 As you get older, your body becomes more likely to develop health conditions that may result in a fall.
 With age, muscles, joints, eyesight and hearing may deteriorate.
 This can increase the risk of a fall, and you may be taking medicines which can further contribute to those risks.